PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/table_cells_detection.en.md

 1.<b>pipeline Integration</b>

 The table cell detection module can be integrated into the PaddleX pipeline [General Table Recognition pipeline v2](../../../pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md).
 Simply replacing the model path will complete the model update for the table cell detection module in the relevant pipeline.
-In pipeline integration, you can deploy your model using high-performance deployment and service-oriented deployment.
+In pipeline integration, you can deploy your model using high-performance deployment and serving deployment.

 2.<b>Module Integration</b>